Mechanical Fuel Reduction Grant

 About

-The Central Texas Communities at Risk (CTX CAR) – Mechanical Fuel Reduction grant is funded through the U.S. Forest Service.
+The Mechanical Fuel Reduction grant is funded through the USDA Forest Service.
 The grant reduces the risk of home loss to wildfire through accepted mechanical fuel reduction practices.

 Landowners will be reimbursed for actual costs up to the listed thresholds for conducting mechanical fuel reduction projects on their property.
 Project work will be conducted by a hired contractor of the landowner’s choosing.
 The contracting service hired must not be affiliated with the landowner.
 Work cannot be conducted by the landowner.
 Previous work conducted before pre-inspections will not be accepted.